Police fire tear gas, rubber bullets at Hong Kong protesters

 Police then embarked on an hourslong effort to push the protesters eastward and get them to disperse.

 In repeated standoffs, spontaneous but highly organized protesters set up behind scaffolding that they built across a street.
 Police lined up behind clear shields about 30 meters (100 feet) down the road.
-Dozens of journalists in bright yellow vests stood in between the two on the sidelines.
+Dozens of journalists in bright yellow vests stood on the sidelines between the groups.

 The police would advance gradually, firing bursts of tear gas.
 Protesters in hard hats scurried about, rearranging makeshift barriers of pilfered road signs and other items.
 By the time the police reached the scaffolding, they had backed off about 6 meters (20 feet).

 Another team of officers, more mobile with smaller shields, then swept in to clear the area.
-Some protesters were detained, Hong Kong media reported.
+Local media reported some protesters were detained.

-Hong Kong has been wracked by protests for seven weeks.
-Initially, the protesters were demanding the scrapping of a proposed extradition law that would send suspects to mainland China to face trials.
+For more than seven weeks, protesters have taken to Hong Kong streets, initially to demand the scrapping of a proposed extradition law that would send suspects to mainland China to face trials.
 The legislation is seen as a threat to Hong Kong’s freedoms that were guaranteed for 50 years when China took back control of the former British colony in 1997.

 The bill was eventually suspended, but the protesters then called for the resignation of the city’s leader and an investigation into whether police have used excessive force in quelling the protests.